ericpriceco/ericpriceco.github.io/content/posts/2023-12-05-secrets-manager-eks.md

 ## K8s manifests

 Here we're creating a SecretStore for this app that uses its own serviceAccount, which is setup for OIDC IAM authentication.
-Next, we have the ExternalSecret that's pulling two values out of a json based secret from Secrets Manager called "sandbox/image-app" with a refresh interval of 5 minutes.
+Next, we have the ExternalSecret that's pulling two values out of a json based secret on Secrets Manager called "sandbox/image-app" with a refresh interval of 5 minutes.

 ### SecretStore